marcelpetersen/mobil/_posts/2019-08-30-future-mobility-zones-and-their-potential-impact-on-britain.md

 cta_text: We have a range of solutions using the latest technology driving forward the future of mobility around the world.
 cta_link: pages/home.md
-title: Future Mobility Zones and their Potential Impact on Britain
+title: Future Mobility Zones and their Potential Impact on the UK
 publish_date: 2019-08-30 09:00:00 +0000
 featured_image: "/uploads/2019/08/30/londoneyebikelist.jpg"
 excerpt: Many governments, including that of the United Kingdom, have determined that